rbourassaca/uad_plugin_manager/README.md

 1. Have [GO](https://go.dev/) installed and working
 2. Clone or download the repository
+3. Place your `UADSystemProfile.txt` in the `./configs/` folder
-3. Open the terminal as an administrator in the directory you just downloaded
+4. Open the terminal as an administrator in the directory you just downloaded
-4. Install the project dependency ` go get .`
+5. Install the project dependency ` go get .`
-5. Run de project using `go run .`, you'll see available commands in the terminal.
+6. Run de project using `go run .`, you'll see available commands in the terminal.

+### How to get my UADSystemProfile.txt

+1. Be sure your audio interface is open and connected
+2. Open `UAD Meter & Control Panel`
+3. Click on the hamburger menu and click `System Info...`
+4. In the new window, be sure to be in the System Info tab and click `Save Detailed System Profile` at the bottom of the page

 ### Commands